In Japan, Trump appears to make light of Russian interference during meeting with Putin

 During his Helsinki summit with Putin, Trump appeared to side with the Russian leader over the assessment of U.S. intelligence agencies over whether Moscow was responsible for efforts to interfere in the election, including the hacking of private emails and other materials from the Democratic National Committee, which were then leaked publicly.

-"President Putin says it's not Russia," Trump said at a joint news conference after that summit.
-"I don't see any reason why it would be."
-Trump attempted a day later to clean up his remarks after engendering fierce criticism, including from some Republicans, saying he had misspoken and that he had full faith in the FBI.
+“President Putin says it’s not Russia,” Trump said at a joint news conference after that summit.
+“I don’t see any reason why it would be.”
+Trump attempted a day later to clean up his remarks after engendering fierce criticism, including from some Republicans.
+He said he had misspoken and that he had full faith in the FBI.

-En route to the G-20 summit on Wednesday Trump had said he was "off to save the free world," but on Friday he appeared more interested in criticizing U.S. politicians back home than making headway on his foreign policy agenda.
+En route to the G-20 summit on Wednesday, Trump said he was “off to save the free world,” but on Friday he appeared more interested in criticizing U.S. politicians back home than making headway on his foreign policy agenda.

-As the summit got underway, the president's attention was clearly divided as he took time between bilateral meetings with Indian President Narendra Modi and German Chancellor Angela Merkel to watch a few minutes of the second night of the first Democratic primary debate on television at the conference center.
+As the summit got underway, the president’s attention was clearly divided as he took time between bilateral meetings with Indian Prime Minister Narendra Modi and German Chancellor Angela Merkel to watch a few minutes of the second night of the first Democratic primary debate on television at the conference center.

 Then he fired off a tweet in a bid to inject himself into the fray by denouncing his rivals for saying that they would provide health care for undocumented immigrants.